aborrero/ral-arturo.org/_posts/2016-10-17-nftables-debian-stretch.md

 The last released version of nft was 0.6, and the Debian package was updated just a day after Netfilter announced it.

-With the 0.6 version the software freamework reached a good state of maturity, and I myself encourage users to migrate from iptables to nftables.
+With the 0.6 version the software framework reached a good state of maturity, and I myself encourage users to migrate from iptables to nftables.

 In case [you don't know about nftables][nftables_wiki] yet, here is a quick